 What is The Importance of Dussehra?

-With October / November months arriving soon, the festivities are on its peak!
-The hustle and bustle have already begun with all preparations and festive mood surrounding us.
+With the auspicious months of October and November arriving soon, festivities and celebrations are at its peak!
+The hustle and bustle of preparations have already begun to match the festive mood which is encapsulating the entire country.
 Dussehra or Vijayadashami is one such festival which the country celebrates with great zeal and enthusiasm.
-But to celebrate Dussehra with great pomp and shows, one must know the importance of Dussehra to celebrate the very essence of this festival.
+But to celebrate Dussehra with great pomp , one must know the importance of Dussehra to celebrate the very essence of this festival.

 Regardless of it being a Hindu festival, India is a land of festivals where people forget their own caste, creed and other such features to cherish the spirit of brotherhood.
 And the hype that surrounds Dussehra needs to be experienced, once in a lifetime to stricken with the festive fever.